 Main (A) + gravy (B) + sides (C)

 Choose from turkey or one of our three vegetarian options – all under 300 kcals.

 If you're a meat eater, turkey is a great option for Christmas lunch.
 Tradition aside, it's low in fat, high in protein and contains fewer calories per slice than chicken.

-Three to four slices roasted turkey (no skin) - approx 300 calories (depending on size)
+Three to four slices roasted turkey (no skin).
+300 kcals (approximate value, depending on size)